Q1 Internet Use Guidelines

 Cyberspace: Cyberspace is the online world of computer networks and the Internet.

-Digital Citizen: Someone who acts safely, responsibly, and respectfully online.
+Digital Citizen: A digital citizen is someone who acts safely, responsibly, and respectfully online.

 Netiquette: Netiquette is the rules about the proper and polite way to communicate with other people when you are using the Internet.